rodrigouz/my-cv/README.md

 ```
 This should result in the creation of ``{your-cv}.pdf``

-If you would like to convert to an image format
+If you would like to convert the pdf to an image format
 ```bash
 convert -density 300 -colorspace RGB  -background white -flatten resume.pdf -quality 100 resume.png
 ```